autopulated/dynamodm/readme.md

  * ... all other options supported by [.Table](#table-tablename-options) or [.Schema](#schemaname-jsonschema-options).

 ## Table(tableName, options)
-Create a handle to a dynamoDB table.
+Create a handle to a DynamoDB table.
 The table stores connection options, model types and indexes, and validates compatibility of all the different models being used in the same table.

-All models must be added to a table before calling either `.ready()` (for full validation, including creating the table and indexes if necessary), or `.assumeReady()` (for a quick compatibility check, without checking the DynamoDB state.
+All models must be added to a table before calling either `.ready()` (for full validation, including creating the table and indexes if necessary), or `.assumeReady()` (for a quick compatibility check, without checking the DynamoDB state).

 ```js
 const table = ddm.Table('my-table-name', tableOptions)